 Any information/documentation students can readily share during or prior to the first meeting is helpful and can save the need for follow up meetings with Accessibility Resources.
 Accessibility Resources recognizes that barriers exist and can create hardship for students with regard to having and presenting third party disability documentation.

 Accessibility Resources may ask for additional documentation concerning your disability and/or the need for accommodations.
 If such documentation is necessary, it will be limited to the need for the accommodation requested.
 We will consider any information, including but not limited to, your description of your needs; records of past accommodations and services from high school, another college, state or high stakes testing organization; formal psychological or medical evaluations, and letters from past health, education or service providers.
+If you would like additional information, the Documentation Guidelines provide more details.

 These general guidelines were developed to assist you and those in your support network to prepare this information so we can evaluate your request and make recommendations.
 The information contained from the student’s interview and in the information/documentation will be used to determine eligibility.
 Appropriate accommodations will be based upon a student’s disability and individual needs.
 Please don’t delay meeting with us out of concern for not having appropriate paperwork.